lokalmatador/smart-city-modeling/README.md

 An example implementation using the DSML can be found [here](example.smartcity).

-It aims to represent the upper part of following scenario:
+It aims to represent the following scenario:
 ![scenario](imgs/scenario.png)

 ## Model